Frequently Asked Questions

-Why might a school terminate a surrogate parent's appointment?
+Why might a school terminate a surrogate parent appointment?

 The surrogate should be informed about the reason for termination and has the right to be heard at a school board meeting to appeal the termination.
-A complaint can also be filed with the Division of Compliance and Assistance if the termination appears to be inappropriate.
-There are several reasons why the school might discontinue an assignment such as:
+A complaint can also be filed with the Minnesota Department of Education Division of Compliance and Assistance if the termination appears to be inappropriate.
+There are several reasons why the school should discontinue an assignment, such as:

 - The child changes school districts because of a change in living arrangements or residential needs.

 - An "unavailable parent" becomes available again.

 - The child reaches the age of 18 and no longer needs a surrogate parent.

 - The child no longer receives special education services.

 - The school thinks the surrogate parent has not fulfilled the responsibilities of a surrogate parent.